All You Need to Know About German Watches

 While the finishing was industrial, the movements were thin.
 Their design aimed at using a balance wheel as large as possible to enhance their accuracy.

-After the fall of the Berlin Wall, GUB was privatized, and transformed into Glashutte Original, a high-end manufacture.
+After the fall of the Berlin Wall, GUB was privatized, and transformed into Glashutte Original, high-end manufacture.
 The company kept its old logo, and its line-up features pieces reinterpreting GUB’s designs from the 1960s and 1970s.

 At the moment, Glashütte Original is owned by the Swatch Group.